Academic Profile

 • External Academic Member of the International Editorial Board, Review of the International Committee of the Red Cross

-• Research Board, British Museum
+• Member of the Research Board, British Museum

-• Education Advisory Committee, Royal Shakespeare Company
+• Member of the Education Advisory Committee, Royal Shakespeare Company

 Andrew Thompson